Eager Data Sources¶

 }

-With the exception of the unsupported geographical formats, the data property of GenomeSpy is identical to Vega-Lite's data property.
+With the exception of url arrays and the unsupported geographical formats, the data property of GenomeSpy is identical to Vega-Lite's data property.

 Type inference